flrgh/dho-backup/README.md

-Backup your files to dreamobjects
+Encrypted backups to DreamObjects with Python
 =================================

 ### Required libraries: